 Coal Mine Ridge

-Notes: The trails are peaceful, and it is easier to go for a shorter hike here than in Windy Hill.
+Notes: The trails are peaceful, and it is easier to go for a short hike here than in Windy Hill.

-Views: 2 stars – Trees block most views of the bay and surrounding mountains.
+Views: 2 stars – Trees block most views of the bay and surrounding mountains on most of the trails I’ve been on.
+But the views from Toyon trail are super nice.

 Plants: 4 stars – Lots of trees!